GCC15/bilibili-captcha/README.md

     test_recognize_http(num=n)

+For an explanation of output, see section "Benchmark" below.

 ## Benchmark

-The function test_recognize_http which tests recognizing the captcha from bilibili.com is run 1000 times on Amazon Elastic Compute Cloud and the result is as follows:
+The function test_recognize_http which tests recognizing the captcha from bilibili.com is run 1000 times (test_recognize_http(num=1000)) on Amazon Elastic Compute Cloud and the result is as follows:

 Fail:  233